Well logging: Resistivity log

-Resistivity logging measures the subsurface electrical resistivity, which is the ability to impede the flow of electric current.
+Resistivity logging measures the subsurface electrical resistivity, which can impede the flow of electric current.
 This helps to differentiate between formations filled with salty waters (good conductors of electricity) and those filled with hydrocarbons (poor conductors of electricity).
 Resistivity and porosity measurements are used to calculate water saturation.
-Resistivity is expressed in ohms.meter (Ω⋅m), and is frequently charted on a logarithm scale versus depth because of the large range of resistivity.
+Resistivity is expressed in ohms·meter (Ω⋅m), and is frequently charted on a logarithm scale versus depth because of the large range of resistivity.
 The distance from the borehole penetrated by the current varies with the tool, from a few centimeters to one meter.

-Borehole Imaging
+Borehole imaging

 The term "borehole imaging" refers to those logging and data-processing methods that are used to produce centimeter-scale images of the borehole wall and the rocks that make it up.
 The context is, therefore, that of open hole, but some of the tools are closely related to their cased-hole equivalents.
 Borehole imaging has been one of the most rapidly advancing technologies in wireline well logging.
 The applications range from detailed reservoir description through reservoir performance to enhanced hydrocarbon recovery.
 Specific applications are fracture identification, analysis of small-scale sedimentological features, evaluation of net pay in thinly bedded formations, and the identification of breakouts (irregularities in the borehole wall that are aligned with the minimum horizontal stress and appear where stresses around the wellbore exceed the compressive strength of the rock).

 The subject area can be classified into four parts: